jpegleg/larksys/README.md

 - Jenkinsfile
 - buildme.sh

-Both the example Jenkinsfile and the buildme.sh perform the same shell actions to compile a statically linked rust binary with cargo and also run cargo test, then collect checksums and tokei report on files to artifacts, and finally pack up a tarball with the binary and artifacts.
+Both the example Jenkinsfile and the buildme.sh perform the same shell actions to compile a statically linked rust binary with cargo and also run cargo test and cargo clippy, run a regression test script, then collect checksums and tokei report on files to artifacts, and finally pack up a tarball with the binary and artifacts.

 #### Rust unit test reference